StefanNemeth/PHP-Brainfuck/README.md

 PHP-Brainfuck
 =============

-An PHP interpreter for Brainfuck.
+A PHP interpreter for Brainfuck.